retro-hive/DOS-The-Settlers-II/campaigns/roman/chapter.08.rst

 gateway.
 Don't mind the red player, for he is just scenery.

-> We have found the gateway and  occupied it.
-When  will  we  reach  our
+..
+Note:: We have found the gateway and  occupied it.
+When  will  we  reach  our destination?
-> destination?

 It seems that you passed another level.
 Good for  you.
 This  was  another